davidandreoletti/libegl/README.rst

 See "samples" directory.

-#CHANGELOG
+#FAQ

+See FAQ.rst file

+#KNOWN BUGS & MISSING FEATURES LISTS

-See CHANGELOG file
+See README-DEV.rst file

-#REQUIREMENTS
+#CHANGELOG & REQUIREMENTS

-See CHANGELOG file
+See this file and CHANGELOG file

 #DONATING